-Charges Which Do Not Apply Toward the Out-Of-Pocket Amount.
-The following charges will not be applied toward satisfaction of an Out-Of-Pocket Amount:
+Charges Which Do Not Apply Toward the Out-of-Pocket Amount.
+Charges for services or supplies not covered under this plan and charges which exceed the maximum allowed amount will not be applied toward satisfaction of an Out-of-Pocket Amount.